Travis Konecny Game Preview: Flyers vs. Penguins

 Konecny Stats vs. the Penguins

-- The Penguins have conceded 57 goals in total (2.6 per game), the fifth-fewest allowed in the NHL.
+- The Penguins have conceded 60 goals in total (2.6 per game), which ranks sixth in the NHL for fewest goals allowed.

 |2023-2024 Season